-LAN Manager, Windows®, and MS-DOS are trademarks of Microsoft Corporation.
-VINES is a trademark of Banyan Systems Inc.
+LAN Manager, Windows, and MS-DOS are trademarks of Microsoft Corporation.

 All other brand and product names mentioned in this user's guide are registered trademarks or trademarks of respective companies.

 Compilation and Publication

 Under the supervision of Brother Industries Ltd., this manual has been compiled and published, covering the latest product descriptions and specifications.